-The OFAH is not opposed to enhanced background checks that look further into the past, but the government needs to convince the outdoors community that this will actually increase public safety.
-In addition to five-year background checks at the time of licence application and renewal, firearms owners undergo 'continuous eligibility' screening through the Canadian Police Information Centre (CPIC) every day to verify there has been no criminal activity since acquiring the licence.
-Firearms owners are one of the most vetted segments of Canada's population.
+The OFAH is not opposed to enhanced background checks that look further into the past, but the government needs to be clear about what happens now, and convince the outdoors community that this will actually increase public safety.
+Firearms owners are already one of the most vetted segments of Canada's population.